wegul/wegul.github.io/_pages/about.md

 - Security and privacy
 - Edge computing
 - Wireless network
-- Video streaming
+- Video analysis

 I combine signal proceesing and machine learning to locate privacy risks on mobile devices.
-Recently, I am working on video analysis over dynamic LTE network.
+Recently, I am working on enhancing QoE of video delivery over dynamic LTE network.
 I also have keen appetite for many other areas in network/systems.
-Check my personal insights of some recent works and feel free to leave a message, I would be more than happy to share my thoughts.
+Check my [personal insights](https://wegul.github.io/wegul/year-archive/) of some recent works and feel free to leave a message, I would be more than happy to share my thoughts.

 Publications
 ======